 Meaningful data collection will help you streamline your hiring pool and connect you to the right candidates faster, with less cost, effort, and waste.

-High-volume hiring especially benefits from focusing recruiting efforts on high-value candidates.
+High-volume hiring especially benefits from focusing on recruiting efforts on high-value candidates.
 Case study data shows how screening call center applicants with a multimethod evaluation reduced recruiting effort.
 This particular call center operator needed to locate 1,300 good hires among more than 14,000 applicants.
 By refining the candidate pool with a multi-dimension measuring tool—in this case, a custom Virtual Job Tryout (VJT)—recruiters performed 34 percent fewer phone screens and 26 percent fewer interviews to fill positions with best-fit talent.
 Better still, recruiters were able to make a higher number of job offers to qualified candidates and found a resulting better overall pass rate on background and drug screenings.

 Predicting career stability and quality of hire helps reduce the organizational time, cost, and waste associated with hiring, training, and onboarding people who are not capable of doing the job.